jsa-research/limbus-buildgen/README.md

 make
 ```

 limbus-buildgen compiles using build files that it generated itself.
-To re-generate the makefiles run `utility-scripts/generate_build_files.sh` on a Unix-like OS.
+To re-generate the makefiles run `utility-scripts/generate_build_files.sh` on a Unix-like OS after building.

-*Windows users will need PowerShell 3.0 installed to automatically download the dependencies.
-If this is not possible, see [Download dependencies manually](#download-dependencies-manually)*

 #### Dependencies

 There are very few dependencies and they are downloaded automatically when built.
 However it is assumed that a standard C compiler is installed. (*For Windows users this means having Visual Studio or the Windows SDK installed.
 Most Unixes come with a C compiler suite.*)

+*Windows users will need PowerShell 3.0+ (which comes with Windows 7 SP1 or later) installed to automatically download the dependencies.
+If this is not possible, see [Download dependencies manually](#download-dependencies-manually)*

 #### Download dependencies manually
 Duktape is used for Javascript execution.
 You can download the Duktape 1.4.0 release package from `http://duktape.org/` and extract it into `dependencies/duktape-1.4.0`.